treeman/jonashietala/drafts/lessons_learned_after_writing_a_book.markdown

 For that you need a high-level plan, and creating outlines is a simple and effective way of getting some structure.
 This may not be the best approach for a novel, but for the type of technical book and blog posts I write creating outlines has served me very well.

-On the highest level the chapter titles can serve to guide you through the book, and doubly so if you organize them in sections (real or imagined).
+On the highest level the chapter titles can serve to guide you (both the reader and the writer) through the book, and doubly so if you organize them in sections (real or imagined).

-This isn't just a help for you during the writing process, but it also gives the reader some insight into the book ...
-TODO For example, even if you've never seen my book before, these three sections should give you a good idea on the main arguments in the book:
+For example, even if you've never seen my book before, the three main sections should give you a good idea on what the book is about and the journey it'll take you through:

 > **What is a cryptocurrency?**
 > Properties of a cryptocurrency